Accidents and illness when travelling independently

 Should you have a European Health Insurance Card (EHIC)?

-If you’re travelling outside the EEA you may be entitled to reduced cost or free healthcare if the country has a healthcare arrangement with the UK.
+If you’re travelling outside the EU you may be entitled to reduced cost or free healthcare if the country has a healthcare arrangement with the UK.
 You can check the rules for different countries on the NHS choices website.

 Who should you contact in an emergency?